intelligent-environments-lab/tcad/README.md

 ## Installation

-Clone this repository and use `pip install .` on the root folder.
+Clone this repository and use `pip install -e .` on the root folder.

 ## Usage